sryds/climatewins/README.md

 ## Folders

 data: contains original ECAD climate data set and the Pleasant Weather survey data.
 Scaled weather data was too large to upload.

 scripts: contains python scripts used to clean, scale and optimize data, as well as to run the ML algorithms.

-documents: contains written observations and analyses along with accompanying visuals.
+documents: contains written analyses and observations, as well as interim presentation.